 For SaaS as well as eCommerce websites, conversion rate optimization plays a key role.

 How to track user activity on an app?

 You have to monitor how users interact with mobile apps and check for misclicks.
 You can fix this by adjusting the size, and placement of CTA buttons.

-Here, it is possible to track which features users like the most and decide which features should be removed.
-Keep in mind that your app should load faster.
+Here, it is possible to track which features users like the most and decide which features should be removed, but keep in mind that your app should load faster.

 How do you track product user behavior?

 Product analytics helps you track feature usage, and analyze which designs are getting better engagement.
-Based on this, you can ask the product team to prepare a marketing plan that solves users’ queries.
+As a result, you can ask the product team to prepare a marketing plan that solves users’ queries.